New Jetway Integrated Course. For further details please email Commercial Course Co-ordinator at moc.cfsylf@laicremmoc

 However, this considerable expenditure is more than offset by the opportunity to earn a good salary as a professional pilot, perhaps for many years ahead.
 Typical starting salaries for self-financed First Officers in the UK are around £30-35,000 per year, with salaries increasing to near £100,000 per year for highly-experienced Captains.

-There is always a demand for new pilots as older pilots retire and the airlines of the world expand (especially in the Far East currently).
+There is always a demand for new pilots as older pilots retire and the airlines of the world expand.
 We offer all students the latest airline industry recruitment news as we get it.
 And if you need more information on raising the necessary funds, we are always happy to help you plan your finances and offer advice on obtaining student loans.

 Interested?
 Excited?
 Motivated?
 Still have some unanswered questions?
 Then why not contact us, or come along to one of our regular open days to find out more?
 Your dream of becoming a pilot starts right here!